itty11/itty11/README.md

 ---

-### 🌟 *“Building intelligent systems that learn, adapt, and create meaningful impact.”*
+### 🌟 *“Building intelligent systems that learn, adapt, and deliver real-world impact.”*